How can I support an NTU student?

 Visit StudentHub to find out more about upcoming employability events.

-Visit our parent and carer guide for advice on how to support a prospective student coming to NTU.
+If you know a student joining NTU in the future, visit our parent and carer guide for advice on how to support a prospective student coming to NTU.